Visiting Greece: My Best Tips for Enjoying an Artsy Trip

 I expected a big, noisy, smelly, ugly city.
 I discovered a chic, and pleasant central area awash with visitors and yet still extremely charming.
 Outside of this area, Athens sprawls, but you’re not likely to spend much time outside the central area.

 What I didn’t realize is how much the Acropolis with its ancient temples dominates the Athens cityscape.
 Everywhere you go, you glimpse it floating high above the city, illuminated by night and gleaming white by day.
+Find out if you should make the climb up to see the Acropolis.

 All around the Acropolis are more ruins, plenty of trees, lots of winding streets, souvenir stores in the touristy Plaka area, and posh shops in Kolonaki.
 Check out the changing of the guards, visit the Acropolis Museum and the Archaeological Museum of Athens, buy souvenirs, and enjoy the velvety warm night air.